onfido/onfido-sdk-ui/README.md

   ### welcome ###

   This is the introduction screen of the SDK.
-Use this to explain to your users that they need to supply identity documents (and face photos) to have their identities verified.
+Use this to explain to your users that they need to supply identity documents (and face photos/videos) to have their identities verified.
 The custom options are:

   - title (string)
   - descriptions ([string])